-Protect older trees and plant newer trees on public, institutional, and private land - can there be regulations or incentives?
+- Protect older trees and plant newer trees on public, institutional, and private land. - Can there be regulations or incentives?
 This has been implemented in other towns.

-New buildings / follow up on recommendations / best practices
+New buildings / businesses / follow up on recommendations / best practices

-Can requirements be made of new buildings regarding number of tree wells per linear foot of frontage?
-Can some of the square footage be devoted to public green space?
-When a recommendation has been made to an architect / builder/ institution, how can we be sure it has been implemented?
+- Can requirements be made of new buildings regarding number of tree wells per linear foot of frontage? - Can some of the square footage be devoted to public green space?
+Perhaps a requirement that all new buildings have a green zone of a certain percent canopy. - When a recommendation has been made to an architect / builder / institution, how can we be sure it has been implemented?

 If it is necessary to replace canopy nearby, can we track when, where, and how much has been planted - accountability.